icecream17/Stuff/writing/empathy.md

 For example, in a horror movie imagine a beach in the backyard of a haunted house, and you find a gravestone with your name on it and some ending date.
 You stare at it for a bit and someone suddenly throws very cold halfway melted ice cream at the back of your neck and it goes down your back like ice.

-Maybe reading this, you could feel cold, surprised, and a little frightened if scared or annoyed or amused if not.
+Maybe reading this, you feel cold shivers, surprise, and/or other possibilities like a little fear, annoyance, or amusement.
 Now imagine I said this happened to someone else but you still shivered from the cold and felt it as if it were you – that would be empathy.

-But say you didn't really have that energy to feel what the other person is feeling, but you understand "oooh, that sucks".
+But say you didn't really have that energy to feel what the other person is feeling, but you understand "yeah, that sucks".
 That's sympathy.

 ## Age & sorry